 Next day headed down to the location 15 mins earlier, is better to be early than late.
-Got all the necessary clearance was a breeze as the client had did a good job with the port authority to get me in.
+Got all the necessary clearance was a breeze as the client had done a good job with the port authority to get me in.

-I was driven in a truck to the vessel location, as the port was vast, i was surprise no cycling was allowed either as compared to other port i worked with.
+I was driven in a truck to the vessel location, as the port was vast, i was surprised no cycling was allowed either as compared to other port i worked with.
 It took about 8 mins to reach the location for a slow drive.
 I cannot imagine walking in either if no vehicle was available.
 But the port authority was professional and experience to get things covered.

 Boarded the vessel, sign in at the entrance.
 Went up to the deck to meet the Captain and some of his crew members.
 I was assigned to a crew member from Egypt who was friendly and very professional.
 He will be the man guiding me.
 As i am new here, i asked the crew how are things doing, how old is the vessel (which was a new vessel), where are the good spots to capture some great images, to break the ice.
 Once communication was “set up”, we proceed up to “Monkey Island” to check out the view.

 The image below was the first view that greeted me, a clear sight of the work progress.
-Blessed with blue sky and the sun still moving up to the top before the peak of afternoon.
-I had only about 2 hours to work instead of the 4hrs i propose to client.
-An unique situation i need to be speedy and reliable to capture the best images for my client.
+Blessed with blue sky and the sun still moving up to the top before the peak of an afternoon.
+I had only about 2 hours to work instead of the 4hrs i propose to the client.
+A unique situation i need to be speedy and reliable to capture the best images for my client.
 I can keep my camera ISO as low as possible as shutter speed was sufficient to freeze the moment.

 I knew my job was 80% done, i was able to cover the angles with the right lighting available. but i still wanted to capture more angles.
-I started to do close up of the grab and the cargo.
+I started to do close-up of the grab and the cargo.

 Overall the shoot went very well, no injury and everyone was safe.
 Safety is very important as advised by the crew and i had to obey their instruction.
 I went back to the office, i carefully select and edit the images.
 I always heard some photographers dump all the whole chunks of pictures for the client without QC.
-I only selected the decently good or best pictures, never mind if is repetitive as long the quality is good.
+I only selected the decently good or best pictures, never mind it is repetitive as long the quality is good.
 I never know what client had in mind in certain images for their usage.
 As usual, i uploaded all my high res and low res for the client to download, with a secure password for them to access.
-Outsider would not even able to see the set as well.
+An outsider would not even able to see the set as well.